• Skip to primary navigation

 • Recipe can be made with fresh or frozen rhubarb pieces.

-• Rhubarb Simple Syrup can be stored in refrigerator for up to three months.
+• Rhubarb Simple Syrup can be stored in refrigerator for up to two months.

 Nutrition